Tempestiine/Cybersecurity/overthewire/bandit/level06-07.md

 ```

 - Looking in the root directory worked, but I had a bunch of unnessary files.
 - When I specified it to what the challenge description wanted, I couldn't access a lot of the files.
-I tried
+I tried using `-v` flag to use the inverse of `grep` and to instead choose files without "Permission denied", but that didn't work.
+- I had to do a google search to find the answer on how to remove all of the Permissions denied.
+- Apparently, the command I need is ```find / -type f -user bandit7 -group bandit6 -size 33c 2>/dev/null```

 **Step 3: Use `find` with specific criteria**
 ```bash